Tom Baxter

-Tom Baxter (born Thomas Baxter Gleave, 29 October 1973) is an English singer-songwriter based in London.
-He was born in Ipswich, Suffolk, and grew up in Camborne Cornwall with his 4 siblings.
+Thomas Baxter Gleave (born 29 October 1973) is a British singer-songwriter based in London.
+He was born in Ipswich, Suffolk, and grew up in Camborne, Cornwall, with his four siblings.

 The second son of Jeff and Julie Gleave (who were regulars on the folk music circuit in the late 1960s and early 1970s).
 Baxter and his siblings use their middle names as stage surnames.

 Baxter is the middle brother of Jo Spencer (the eldest), and his younger brother Charlie Winston, a successful songwriter based in France.
 The youngest sibling Vashti Anna was named after singer-songwriter Vashti Bunyan who is a family friend.

-By 15 Baxter had picked up the guitar and started a rockabilly band with his elder brother after hearing 'The Elvis Sun Sessions'.
-He went on to join Art school at 17 to specialize in Fine Art Painting.
-After moving to London at age 19 to attend music college to study a foundation course in Music & Performance at Brunel University and then later graduating with a BA in Commercial Music at Westminster University.
+By age 15, Baxter had picked up the guitar and started a rockabilly band with his elder brother after hearing 'The Elvis Sun Sessions'.
+He went on to attend art school at 17, specializing in Fine Art Painting.
+After moving to London at age 19 to attend music college to study a foundation course in Music & Performance at Brunel University, he graduated with a BA in Commercial Music at Westminster University.